kckclow/sc-google-ranking/readme.txt

 === SC Google Ranking ===
 Contributors: SauceCode
 Donate link:
-Tags:
+Tags: google, search, result, ranking, seo, keyword
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 0.1
+Stable tag: 1.0

 Get the ranking of your site in Google search engine provided with keywords

 == Description ==

-This plugin lets you know the ranking of your website in Google search when you search by keywords.
-You can define which country you would like to search as Google search result is different by country.
+This plugin lets you know the ranking of your website in Google search result provided with keywords.
+You can define which country's Google domain you would like to search as Google search result is different by country.

 Keep monitor your website in the best ranking by using this plugin.